sonic-net/SONiC/doc/sonic-build-system/saiversioncheck.md

 In case, SAI versioning follows sematical versioning rules, the test program can implement a check for only MAJOR and MINOR version, relaxing the constraint on the PATCH version.

 ## Questions

-1. Are we picking the SAI without a formal release and thus version increment into SONiC?
-In case we do, are we checking that new SAI headers are at least backward compatible?
-2. Is there any methodology on introducing changes into SAI headers?
-   1. A lot of changes might be done in backward compatible manner: Enum values, attribute ids, etc. in order to have backward compatibility.